AlexandruBurlacu/pycontracts/README.md

 - Publish it on PyPI
 - Enchance the traceback
 - Add an utils module with predicates to make definition of contracts easier
-- Add Arguments class to unify the access to both args and kwargs